mui/mui-x/docs/data/data-grid/clipboard/clipboard.md

 You can paste data from clipboard using the <kbd class="key">Ctrl</kbd>+<kbd class="key">V</kbd> (<kbd class="key">⌘ Command</kbd>+<kbd class="key">V</kbd> on macOS) keyboard shortcut.
 The paste operation only affects cells in the [columns that are `editable`](/x/react-data-grid/editing/#making-a-column-editable).

+Same as with editing, you can use `valueParser` to modify the pasted value and `valueSetter` to update the row with new values.
+See [Value parser and value setter](/x/react-data-grid/editing/#value-parser-and-value-setter) editing section for more details.

 The priority of the clipboard paste is the following, from highest to lowest:

 1. If more than one cell is selected (see [Cell selection<span class="plan-premium" title="Premium plan"></span>](/x/react-data-grid/cell-selection/)):